regmysss/Converter-Files/README.md

 [Download FFmpeg](https://ffmpeg.org/download.html)

 ### 4. Install dependencies:
-You should go to the server and frontend folder and run the following command:
+You should go to the backend and frontend folder and run the following command:
 ```
 npm i
 ```